-Business Case for This Program
+Business Case for the Initiative

-Compelling statement of the importance of this program, and / or the problem or condition that this program would address.
-What is the reason this program has been requested?
+A compelling statement of the importance of this initiative and/or the problem or condition that this initiative would address.
+Why did stakeholders request this initiative?
+What problem is the initiative trying to solve?
+The business case should not focus on the training initiative but rather the performance and strategic organizational benefits.
 (100 words or fewer)

 The city of Ecklenberg is in a financial and public relations crisis.
-Economic challenges have forced budget cuts, yet citizens demand ongoing good service levels.
+Economic challenges have forced budget cuts, yet citizens demand ongoing high-quality service.
 Increasing citizen complaints have caused civic leaders to worry about providing adequate services on a reduced budget, as well as sustaining their own political futures.